-- 9.1 Areas susceptible to rutting, puddling or compaction shall be harvested during dry or frozen conditions (e.g., harvest areas with predominantly imperfectly-poorly drained soils). - 9.2 Timber harvesting shall not occur on any area where the likelihood of soil water table increases following harvesting is high, and the risk that the reforested area will not achieve the regeneration standard is also high.
+- 9.1 Areas susceptible to rutting, puddling or compaction shall be harvested during dry or frozen conditions (when soil condition is not susceptible to degradation e.g., harvest areas with predominantly imperfectly-poorly drained soils). - 9.2 Timber harvesting shall not occur on any area where the likelihood of soil water table increases following harvesting is high, and the risk that the reforested area will not achieve the regeneration standard is also high.